piotrsoczewka/Essential_Genes/README.md

 * Python libraries: scikit-learn, biopython, pandas, numpy, matplotlib, seaborn, scipy
 * Statistics: chi-squared test

-## 3) Data colletion
+## 4) Data colletion

 Data origins from https://www.yeastgenome.org/.
 The main data file (orf_genomic.fasta) contains all yeast genes, together with their sequences and some basic information about them.
-Also, I used 2 other data files (essential_genes.txt, non_essential_genes.txt) that tells us which genes are essential for yeast cells survival, and which are not.
+Also, I used two other data files (essential_genes.txt, non_essential_genes.txt) that tells us which genes are essential for yeast cells survival, and which are not.

-## 4) Results
+## 5) Results

-Below, I present some of the results of the project.
-Check out jupiter notebook files for the full story.
+Below, I present the most relevant results of the project.
+Check out jupyter notebook files for the full story.

 ### Exploratory analysis
-Data will be imported from the orf_genomic.fasta file using SeqIO interface from Bio library.
-Data contains all yeast genes IDs, their sequences and at which chromosomes they are localised.
-I aim to create a dataframe containing: gene ID, gene length, chromosom and content of each bases.
-Also, I count summed contents of G and C bases - this parameter is interesting in genetics, because the higher summed GC content, the more energy is required to separate DNA strands.
+Data was imported from the orf_genomic.fasta file using SeqIO interface from Bio library.
+Data contains all yeast genes IDs, their sequences and at which chromosomes they are localized.
+I aim to create a pandas data frame containing: gene ID, gene length, chromosome number and content of each bases.
+Also, I count summed contents of G and C bases - this parameter is interesting in genetics, because the higher is GC content, the more energy is required to separate DNA strands.

 <img src="images/all_genes.png" width="650" height="156.47">

 The data frame looks fine.
-Let's do some histogram to look for distribution of some of the genes features.
+Let's do some histograms to look for distribution of some of the genes features.

 <img src="images/gene_length.png" width="650" height="325">

-Gene lengths ranges up to approx. 15000 base pairs, however only few of them are longer than 5000.
+Gene lengths range up to approx. 15000 base pairs, however only few of them are longer than 5000.
 Most of them have length of around 500-2000 base pairs.

 <img src="images/bases_distributions.png" width="650" height="325">

 The charts shows that adenine content is the highest in yeast genes (most between 25% and 40%).
-The lowest is guanine (most between 15%-25%).
+The lowest is cytosine (most between 15%-25%).

 <img src="images/GC_distribution.png" width="650" height="325">